History of Poland during the Piast dynasty: The reunited kingdom of the last Piast rulers; Jewish settlement

 Władysław I the Elbow-high and his son Casimir III, "the Great" were the last two rulers of the Piast dynasty, who ruled over a reunified kingdom of Poland in the 14th century.
 Their rule was not a return to the Polish state as it existed before the period of fragmentation, because of the loss of internal cohesion and territorial integrity.
 The regional Piast princes remained strong, and for economic and cultural reasons, some of them gravitated toward Poland's neighbors.
 The kingdom lost Pomerania and Silesia, the most highly developed and economically important regions of the original ethnically Polish lands, which left half of the Polish population outside the kingdom's borders.
 The western losses had to do with the failure of the unification efforts undertaken by the Silesian Piast dukes and the German expansion processes.
 These included the Piast principalities developing (or falling into) dependencies in respect to the German political structures, settler colonization and gradual Germanization of the Polish ruling circles.
 The lower Vistula was controlled by the Teutonic Order.
 Masovia was not to be fully incorporated into the Polish state in the near future.
 Casimir stabilized the western and northern borders, tried to regain some of the lost territories, and partially compensated the losses by new eastern expansion that placed within his kingdom regions that were East Slavic, thus ethnically non-Polish.

 Despite the territorial truncation, 14th-century Poland experienced a period of accelerated economic development and increasing prosperity.
 This included further expansion and modernization of agricultural settlements, the development of towns and their greater role in briskly growing trade, mining and metallurgy.
 A great monetary reform was implemented during the reign of Casimir III.

 Jewish settlement was taking place in Poland since very early times.
 In 1264, Duke Bolesław the Pious of Greater Poland granted the privileges of the Statute of Kalisz, which specified a broad range of freedoms of religious practices, movement, and trading for the Jews.
 It also created a legal precedent for the official protection of Jews from local harassment and exclusion.
 The act exempted the Jews from enslavement or serfdom and was the foundation of future Jewish prosperity in the Polish kingdom; it was later followed by many other comparable legal pronouncements.
 Following a series of expulsions of Jews from Western Europe, Jewish communities were established in Kraków, Kalisz and elsewhere in western and southern Poland in the 13th century.
 Another series of communities were established at Lviv, Brest-Litovsk and Grodno further east in the 14th century.
-King Casimir received Jewish refugees from Germany in 1349, which assisted the acceleration of a Jewish expansion in Poland that was to continue until World War II.
-German urban and rural settlements were another long-lasting ethnic feature.
+King Casimir received Jewish refugees from Germany in 1349.